James Tiptree Jr.: Science fiction career: 1967–1987

-"Tiptree" never made any public appearances, but she did correspond regularly with fans and other science fiction authors through the mail.
-When asked for biographical details, Tiptree/Sheldon was forthcoming in everything but her gender.
+Tiptree never made any public appearances, but she did correspond regularly with fans and other science fiction authors through the mail.
+When asked for biographical details, Tiptree/Sheldon was forthcoming in everything but her sex.
 According to her biographer, Julie Phillips, "No one had ever seen or spoken to the owner of this voice.
 He wrote letters, warm, frank, funny letters, to other writers, editors, and science fiction fans".
 In her letters to fellow writers such as Ursula K. Le Guin and Joanna Russ, she would present herself as a feminist man; however, Sheldon did not present herself as male in person.
-Writing was a way to escape a male-dominated society, themes Tiptree explored in the short stories later collected in Her Smoke Rose Up Forever.
+Writing was a way to escape what she felt was a male-dominated society, themes Tiptree explored in the short stories later collected in Her Smoke Rose Up Forever.
 One story in particular offers an excellent illustration of these themes.
 "Houston, Houston, Do You Read?" follows a group of astronauts who discover a future Earth whose male population has been wiped out; the remaining females have learned to get along just fine in their absence.

-In 1976, "Tiptree" mentioned in a letter that "his" mother, also a writer, had died in Chicago—details that led inquiring fans to find the obituary, with its reference to Alice Sheldon; soon all was revealed.
+In 1976, Tiptree mentioned in a letter that "his" mother, also a writer, had died in Chicago.
+This detail led inquiring fans to find the obituary, with its reference to Alice Sheldon; soon all was revealed.
 Once the initial shock was over, Sheldon wrote to Le Guin, one of her closest friends, confessing her identity.
 She wrote, "I never wrote you anything but the exact truth, there was no calculation or intent to deceive, other than the signature which over 8 years became just another nickname; everything else is just plain me.
 The thing is, I am a 61-year-old woman named Alice Sheldon—nickname Alli—solitary by nature but married for 37 years to a very nice man considerably older [Huntington was 12 years her senior], who doesn't read my stuff but is glad I like writing".

 After Sheldon's identity was revealed, several prominent science fiction writers suffered some embarrassment.
-Robert Silverberg, who had argued that Tiptree could not be a woman from the evidence of her stories, added a postscript to his introduction to the second edition of Tiptree's Warm Worlds and Otherwise, published in 1979.
-Harlan Ellison had introduced Tiptree's story in the anthology Again, Dangerous Visions with the opinion that "[Kate] Wilhelm is the woman to beat this year, but Tiptree is the man".
+Robert Silverberg, who had argued Tiptree could not be a woman from the evidence of her stories, added a postscript to his introduction to the second edition of Tiptree's Warm Worlds and Otherwise, published in 1979.

-Only then did she complete her first full-length novel, Up the Walls of the World, which was a Doubleday Science Fiction Book Club selection.
+Only after her identity was exposed did she complete her first full-length novel, Up the Walls of the World, which was a Doubleday Science Fiction Book Club selection.
 Before that she had worked on and built a reputation only in the field of short stories.

 After the revelation of her real identity, Sheldon continued to use the Tiptree name on her fiction for the rest of her life, with the exception of one further short story credited to "Raccoona Sheldon".

 Themes

-"Tip" was a crucial part of modern SF's maturing process … "He"… wrote powerful fiction challenging readers' assumptions about everything, especially sex and gender.
+"Tip" was a crucial part of modern SF's maturing process ...
+"He"... wrote powerful fiction challenging readers' assumptions about everything, especially sex and gender.